-The U.S. government is the largest employer of meteorologists and atmospheric scientists worldwide.
-Agencies such as NOAA, National Weather Service, and NASA provide excellent training and a wide range of career options.
+The U.S. government is the single largest employer of meteorologists and atmospheric scientists in the world.
+Federal agencies such as NOAA, National Weather Service, and NASA all provide excellent training and offer a wide range of interesting career options.

 Try and participate in a variety of internships during your time in college so you get a good feel for working in an office, the lab, or out in the field.
 Then, once you decide what work setting you prefer, it will guide you towards the correct type of job.

 There is a tremendous amount of specialized equipment used in atmospheric science – weather gauges, Doppler radars, solar radiation stations, weather balloons – so the more you become familiar with these, the better your job prospects.